aslepaugo/tmdb_api/README.md

 ### hello_api_TMDB.py

 Script to check API key.
-Makes request to tmdb API with provided API Key.
+Requests tmdb API with provided API Key.

-If everythoin is OK you will see budget of the movie "Saw II".
+If everything is OK you will see the budget for the movie "Saw II".

 ```bash
 python hello_api_TMDB.py